Notes on the Gospel according to Matthew, Chapter 5

 9 quando ascendi in montem, ut acciperem tabulas lapideas, tabulas pacti quod pepigit vobiscum Dominus: et perseveravi in monte quadraginta diebus ac noctibus, panem non comedens, et aquam non bibens.

 There are no actual mountains in Galilee, only several large hills in the region to the west of the Sea of Galilee.
-A number of hills there have traditionally been claimed as the site of the sermon but the best known is the Mount of Beatitudes.
-The introduction to the Sermon on the Plain also has Jesus (a.s.) going up into a mountain but he goes there to pray and descends before beginning his sermon.
+A number of hills there have traditionally been claimed as the site of the sermon, but the best known is the Mount of Beatitudes.
+The introduction to the Sermon on the Plain also has Jesus (a.s.) going up into a mountain, but he goes there to pray and descends before beginning his sermon.
 Some scholars have tried to reconcile the two accounts, saying the sermon was delivered on a flat plain part-way up a mountain.
-It is irrelevant since the nature of prophethood is such that the same lessons were likely said many times to different groups of people.
+It is irrelevant, since the nature of prophethood is such that the same lessons were likely said many times to different groups of people.

 This verse is the first place where the word “disciples” appears in the Gospel according to Matthew.
 Its exact meaning here is unclear.
 Some feel that it refers only to the small group of Jesus’ (a.s.) followers, and that the sermon was only directed to them.
 This is the prevailing view in the Catholic Church.
 Martin Luther and the Protestant movement in general believe otherwise.
 As how we understand it, the sermon itself was primarily meant for the muridun of the shaykh, the disciples, but was also for general consumption.
 The spiritual blessing of such swuhbah, an association, is that each would take to his own spiritual level and those closest would reap the most benefit.

 Verse 3 opens the first of nine statements of who is the fortunate one.
 Each, except for the last, follows the same pattern of naming a group of people and the reward they will receive.
-In Jesus’ (a.s.) time, Greek word translated as blessed or fortunate here, was a common way of describing someone who is wealthy.
+In Jesus’ (a.s.) time, a Greek word translated as blessed or fortunate here, was a common way of describing someone who is wealthy.
 This opening of the sermon was meant to shock the audience with a deliberate inversion of standard values.
 The “poor” translates more closely to faqir rather than miskin, the absolutely destitute.
 In the New Testament, the term applies to those who require the charity of others in order to survive.
 Within taswawwuf, the faqir can be understood to be a dervish, one who has given up dunya for akhirah in a physical as well as spiritual sense.
 We understand it thus because whilst Luke 6:20 simply has “fortunate are the poor”, that Matthew 6:3 adds “in spirit”.
 The phrase does not appear anywhere in the Old Testament, it occurs in the Dead Sea Scrolls, and it is an important notion to the ascetics of Qumran.
 “Poor in spirit” does not mean lacking in spirit.
 It is that poverty is not only a physical condition, but also a spiritual one.
 Simply being poor is not a ticket into the Divine Presence, but rather only those who understand the nature of real poverty are blessed.
-To this group blessing is promised without qualification.
+To this group, blessing is promised without qualification.
 The elect of the ummah of Muhammad (s.a.w.) understand it best since it is God who is Wealthy, al-Ghany and all Creation that is in poverty since we are the owners of nothing, whereas He is the Master of everything.
 Those who recognise the Divine have a maqam of wilayat.

 The fourth verse is the second verse of the Beatitudes.
 This is often considered to be a version of Luke 6:21, part of the Sermon on the Plain, which has weepers being able to laugh.